craftship/codebox-npm/README.md

 ## `npm login` Usage
 Once you are using the private registry you are required to always be authenticated with npm.
 This ensures not just anyone can request private packages that are not to be shared with the outside world.

-To login you can use the `npm login` cli command, if you have 2FA enabled you will need to (when prompted) enter the username in the format of your GitHub username.otp e.g. jonsharratt.123456.
+To login you can use the `npm login` cli command, if you have 2FA enabled you will need to (when prompted) enter the username in the format of your GitHub username.otp e.g. `jonsharratt.123456`.
 Once logged in it will store a long life token that will be used going forward.

+You are now able to use npm commands as normal.

 ## Admins / Publishing Packages
 `npm publish` works as it normally does via the npm CLI.
 By default all users that authenticate have read only access.
 If you wish to allow publish rights then you need to set the `YITH_ADMINS` environment variable to a comma separated list of GitHub usernames such as `jonsharratt,kadikraman` and re-deploy.